jojozhuang/jojozhuang.github.io/_notes/useful-math-knowledge-used-in-algorithm-questions.md

 ---
-layout: post
+layout: note
-key: blog
+key: note
-title: "Useful Math For Algorithm[Draft]"
+title: "Useful Math Knowledge Used in Algorithm Questions"
+index: 524
-date: 2016-04-28
+date: 2016-05-24
-tags: [Math, Sum, Slot]
+category: dsa
 ---

 > Common useful math knowledge used in algorithms.

-## 1. Formula
+## 1. Formulas
 ### 1.1 Sum of Integers 1 through N
 Q: What is 1 + 2 + 3 + ... + n?
 A: Sum = n(n + 1)/2